All Products

 </html>

-• Access with a client certificate
+• Access the service from a client with a certificate

 curl --cacert ./ca.crt --cert ./client.crt --key ./client.key https://foo.bar.com